scikit-learn-contrib/hdbscan/README.rst

     pip install hdbscan

-If pip is having difficulties pulling the dependencies then we'd suggest installing the dependencies manually using anaconda followed by pulling hdscan from pip:
+If pip is having difficulties pulling the dependencies then we'd suggest installing the dependencies manually using anaconda followed by pulling hdbscan from pip:

 .. code:: bash